 The GFI also partners with Ecosystems Knowledge Network and funder, the Esmée Fairbairn Foundation, to support the NEIRF’s Community of Practice.

-Round 2 is open to applicants until 3 February 2022.
+Round 2 closed on the 3 Feb and applications are currently being assessed.
 Please see events page for NEIRF-related events and recordings of past events.

 Examples of the 29 applicants awarded grants in Round 1 include: